Agora: Trust Less and Open More in Verification for Confidential Computing: Bounty Task Manager

 To satisfy these properties, we introduce several components and techniques here.
-For property (i), the Task Fabricator is introduced to carefully craft constraint files with \sat models as answers, \ndsschanges{which could be validated by the Bug Validator}.
+For property (i), the Task Fabricator is introduced to carefully craft constraint files with \sat models as answers, \ndsschanges{which could be validated by the \sat Validator}.
 One way to generate fabricated tasks is \ndsschanges{randomly} sampling from the constraint set of a constraint file received from the BV.
-The Bug Validator \ndsschanges{assures} the answers of these tasks are validated \sat models. \autoref{fig:answer-tree} shows how the BTM validates task bundle answers submitted by a BBH.
+The \sat Validator \ndsschanges{assures} the answers of these tasks are validated \sat models. \autoref{fig:answer-tree} shows how the BTM validates the submission from a BBH.
 First, the submission is only considered legitimate if all fabricated tasks are solved with valid \sat models, indicating that the BBH must have solved all tasks in the bundle (with the aforementioned properties).
-Next, if all genuine tasks receive \unsat answers, the smart contract allocates the BBH a {\em basic reward} and increases the verification counts of functions corresponding to all genuine tasks by one.
-Otherwise, if a \sat model is reported for any genuine task, the BTM checks the validity of the model and, based on the result, either marks the corresponding binary insecure and issues the BBH a {\em bug reward}, or rejects the whole answer set.
+Next, if all genuine tasks are answered \unsat, the smart contract allocates the BBH a {\em basic reward} and increases the verification counts of functions corresponding to all genuine tasks by one.
+Otherwise, if a \sat model is reported for any genuine task, the BTM validates the model and, based on the result, either marks the corresponding binary insecure and issues the BBH a {\em bug reward}, or rejects the whole answer set.

 To satisfy property (ii), the Task Converter converts each task to a series of equivalent formulae~\cite{huth2004logic} (i.e., the original and converted constraints have the same satisfiability) to prevent reuses of answers.
 Since no polynomial-time algorithm can confirm the equivalence of two logical proposition sets (i.e., a series of constraints)~\cite{eiter2004simplifying, eiter2007semantical}, the Task Converter essentially ``obfuscates'' \ndsschanges{constraint files before and after the conversion.
 Thus, BBHs cannot avoid constraint solving.
 Moreover, the conversion also breaks the link (i.e., subset inclusion) between the constraints received from the BV and fabricated tasks derived from them, making them indistinguishable in polynomial time.
 Nevertheless, breaking such indistinguishability assumption cannot prevent benign BBHs from receiving task bundles containing buggy tasks.
 Thus, new bugs can still be uncovered and submitted.} Property (iii) is met by randomizing the number of fabricated tasks in each task bundle.
 Internally, the BTM records which tasks are fabricated and genuine; but the information is never revealed to the BBHs.